TodePond/TodePondDotCom/wikiblogarden/better-computing/compiling/parsing/emitting/readme.md

 Or maybe you don't.
 You might just want to check if the code is valid or not.

+Or maybe you want the emitted code and nothing else.
+(I highly recommend against this, as it's very hard to debug).

 ## What do you want to know?

 When you parse something, what information do you want back?